stacyburris/the-shoppies/README.md

 **Features included** 💡

-- Search by movie title from the OMDB API
+- Search by movie title
 - Nominated 5 choices
 - Quick clear search
 - Remove one or more nominations
 - Remove all nominations
-- View nominations
+- See all nominations
 - Error Handling
-- User is told when nominations are complete
+- Alert when nominations are complete
-- Movies Sorted by Year
+- Movies sorted by year

 ### Save Nomination List